 (Skip to details on the: John Cooper Works Clubman)

 A new way to personalize your Mini debuts with the launch of Mini Yours.
 The list of premium options includes a two-tone leather-covered instrument panel and steering wheel, 17-inch alloy wheels and special seat upholstery finishes.

 Additionally, the Clubman gets new standard 15-inch wheels, and it can have an optional rearview mirror with a digital compass.

 Differences between the regular Cooper and the Cooper Clubman are most apparent in back, where the Clubman’s rear-quarter pillars are painted in contrasting black or silver.
 It matches the rear bumper and, if desired, the roof.
+Newly optional for 2012 are body-colored C-pillars that are available for certain paint colors.
 The swing-out doors necessitate a split rear window, and each portion gets its own wiper.

 The wheelbase is 3.2 inches longer, which helps the Clubman keep its wheels near the bumpers to improve handling, Mini says.
 The Clubman has many color combinations, as well as options like checkered side mirrors and a Union Jack roof.

 Last year’s updates gave all Clubman models new bumper styling, bigger fog lamps and new taillight assemblies.
 Exterior features include: